alexmolas/alexmolas.github.io/_recipes/catalan-soup.md

 ---
 layout: recipe
-title: "Catalan Soup (escudella i carn d'olla)"
+title: "Catalan soup (escudella i carn d'olla)"
 ---

 I learned this recipe from my mother.
 Escudella i carn d'olla is one of the typical Christmas dish in Catalunya.
 I enjoy preparing this meal since it's a "slow" recipe (it can take around 2 or 3 hours to prepare) and I feel like a wizard mixing magic ingredients in my cauldron.
 I also like that none of the ingredients in the recipe are wasted.